vmware-tanzu/crash-diagnostics/README.md

 ```

 ### FROM
 Specifies the machine to use as the source of the data collected.
-Currently
+Valid values
-only value `local` is supported.
+include `local` or host endpoint formatted as `<host-address>:<port>`

 ```
-FROM local
+FROM local 127.0.0.1:22
 ```

 ### KUBECONFIG